Skip to main content

 Overview

-• If you want to load .textlintrc, please use textlint package
+• If you want to load .textlintrc configuration, use the textlint package

-• If you do not want to load .textlintrc, please use @textlint/kernel package
+• If you need lower-level control without .textlintrc, use the @textlint/kernel package directly

 import { cli } from "textlint";